shanalishah/hubspot-meeting-insights/README.md

 1. Set environment variables in Vercel (same as above)
 2. Use the included `vercel.json`.
 Routes are served by `api/index.ts`.
 3. Update `APP_BASE_URL` and `HUBSPOT_REDIRECT_URI` to your production URL.

+## Finding portalId and objectId
+- portalId: visible in your HubSpot portal URL or via OAuth token introspection.
+- objectId:
+  - meetings: open a meeting record; the URL contains the ID
+  - notes: open a note activity; use the engagement ID
+  - contacts/deals/companies: open the record; the URL contains the ID

 ## Notes
 - Token storage is in-memory for demo purposes; replace with persistent storage for production.